Live in Yamagata

 In Yamagata, there are many soba places, sake breweries, and wineries.
-In addition to proudly producing the largest amout of cherries in Japan, Yamagata also produces many other kinds of fruit, and you can even experience picking your own fruit from the tree year-round.
+In addition to proudly producing the largest amount of cherries in Japan, Yamagata also produces many other kinds of fruit, and you can even experience picking your own fruit from the tree year-round.

-Yamagata is a region of lush nature, surrounded by many beautiful mountains including Zao, Gassan, Chokai, Azuma, Iide, and Asahi of Japan’s top 100 mountains, and the Mogami river, also called the “Mother River” flows from Yonezawa in the south through the basins of Yamagata and Shinjo, to the plains of the Shonai region.
+Yamagata is a region of lush nature, surrounded by many beautiful mountains including Zao, Gassan, Chokai, Azuma, Iide, and Asahi, part of Japan’s top 100 mountains, and the Mogami river, also called the “Mother River” flows from Yonezawa in the south through the basins of Yamagata and Shinjo, to the plains of the Shonai region.
 The communities in which people live are a beautiful combination of urban and rural, in which humans and nature coexist.
 Here exists “yet another Japan.”

 Yamagata is the 9th largest prefecture in terms of area in Japan at 930,000 hectares, and from its topography and the remains of the Edo era domain system come differences in diaclect, food, and culture throughout its four regions: Okitama, Murayama, Mogami, and Shonai.